farzadjamshidi/retail-nuxt/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+## Tasks
+here is what we want to do base on Coding challenge documents
+### `task1`
+Add prerequisites

+### `task2`
+Page structure : add header with shopping cart details and category select box and body

+### `task3`
+Add product card with Add to cart button

+### `task4`
+Add products file and data structure.
+Show product cards and show categories in drop down based on products files,

+### `task5`
+Shopping cart data structure

+### `task6`
+Add stepper button to product card, show Add to cart or stepper button based on product count

+### `task7`
+Add functionality when click on stepper button and update total number and total price

+### `task8`
+Add functionality when change category update total number and total price